chooie/test-driven-clj-cljs/README.md

 # my-app

-An example of how to setup a Clojure/ClojureScript project.
+An example of how to setup a Clojure/ClojureScript project with a heavy toolset for Test-Driven Development.

 # External Dependencies
-- Java 1.8+
+- Java 1.8.0_73
+- Node v??
-- Boot (Build tool)
+- Boot 2.7.1 (Build tool)

+# Working on the application
+- Start the development REPL
+-- `boot my-app/start-cider-development-repl`
+-- Leave it running
+- Connect to the running REPL
+- Run the dev test checks
+-- `(dev/t)`

 # Tasks
-- `boot --help`
+- See all available command line tasks for the application -- `boot --help`

 ## License